 - NBA championship with the Miami Heat in 2006.

 On May 18, 2010, Walker filed for Chapter 7 bankruptcy protection in the S. District of Florida (Miami) Case# 10-23558: total assets of $4.3 million and debts of $12.7 million.
 The filing listed 4 pieces of real estate including a $2.3 million Miami home that was underwater with a mortgage of $3.6 million, and 3 other properties in Chicago, one listed for $1.4 million.
-A friend had to pay half the fee for his Bankruptcy attorney.
-Walker’s championship ring had to be sold off.
+A friend had to pay half the fee for his Bankruptcy lawyer.
+Walker’s championship ring had to be sold off (that was one of his bankruptcy assets that must have been hard to part with).

 According to Antoine Walker – how does this happen?